 - the 1-2 page, single-spaced statement of intellectual and academic interest that is part of the application

 - a sample of scholarly work of 15-20 double-spaced pages to be attached in the "additional information" section of the application.

 Applicants will be notified of their status early in the spring semester by email.

-As part of the admissions process, top-ranked candidates will be invited to Duke for on-campus interviews.
+As part of the admissions process, top-ranked candidates will normally be invited to Duke for on-campus visits.
 (Travel and hospitality expenses will be paid by Duke.)
 This will allow both candidates and faculty members to assess whether there is a good match between students and their prospective program.
-Faculty members will make final decisions concerning admissions and funding after the on-campus interview.
 Admission is normally for the fall semester but in extraordinary cases may be deferred until the spring term.